Vixel2006/axon/CONTRIBUTING.md

 2.  if not, open a new issue.
 3.  provide a clear, concise description of the bug.
 4.  include steps to reproduce the bug.
-5.  specify your environment (os, python version, fajr version).
+5.  specify your environment (os, python version, axon version).
 6.  (optional but highly appreciated) provide a minimal code example that demonstrates the bug.

 ### suggesting features

-have an idea to make fajr even more brutal?
+have an idea to make axon even more brutal?

 1.  open an issue on the [issue tracker](https://github.com/yushi2006/nawah/issues).
 2.  clearly describe the feature and its use case.
-3.  explain *why* this feature is important and how it aligns with fajr's philosophy.
+3.  explain *why* this feature is important and how it aligns with axon's philosophy.

 ### submitting pull requests